adam-zluva/Layon-Engine/README.md

 # Layon Engine

-A simple game engine I made for educational purposed using the SDL2 library.
+A simple game engine I'm making for educational purposed using the SDL2 library.
+Not in active development - only when I'm bored in my free time :)
 Feel free to use it however you want.

 ## Dependencies
 - libsdl2-dev